 An alcoholic may neglect important responsibilities in all aspects of their life because of drinking behaviors.
 This can include home, work, and school.
 Examples of this include neglecting children and forgetting to pick them up.
 Even worse, they may pick them up while under the influence of alcohol.
 Commitments and responsibilities won’t be met because the person is either drunk or hungover.

 An alcoholic will likely drink without considering the consequences because they’re dependent on alcohol.
 They may drink and drive or operate heavy machinery while intoxicated at work.
 This can put themselves and others at risk.
-They may also mix alcohol with prescription medication regardless of warnings on the label.
+They may also mix alcohol with illicit drugs or prescription medication regardless of warnings on the label.
 Alcoholics can exhibit risky behavior in order to get their “fix.”

 Mixing alcohol with other substances is highly risky.
 In some cases, it can even lead to alcohol poisoning, or — worse — death.
 For example, mixing alcohol with stimulants can be dangerous, as it may make a person feel as if they can drink more than they can handle.
 This increases the risk of an overdose.
 On the other hand, mixing alcohol with depressants is equally as dangerous.
 The two substances will magnify each other’s effects.

 Financial Debt and Legal Problems